How to Plan the Best Trip to Christchurch

 The budget accommodation offering in Christchurch is huge – and that’s an understatement.
 You have multiple options of hostels, holiday parks, budget hotels, motels, homestays, B&Bs and holiday homes.
-Check out our recommendations in the 10 Best Budget Accommodation in Christchurch.
+Check out our recommendations in the 10 Best Budget Accommodations in Christchurch and the 9 Best Backpacker Hostels in Christchurch.

 Christchurch for Luxury Travellers

 Why stay in Christchurch during a luxury trip around New Zealand?
 Enjoy the comforts, tastes and convenience of city living while experiencing the landscapes that New Zealand is famous for.
 Soar over the Canterbury Plains and the Southern Alps in a helicopter or hot air balloon excursion, take a private tour of the local wine region, or ride first class on one of the world’s most scenic train journeys.
 After your day of exploring, retreat to the lavish hotels, luxury apartments and boutique lodges of the inner city.
 Plan for your exceptional city getaway with The Luxury Guide to Christchurch.

 Premium Tours and Experiences